Alzheimer’s disease prevention

 - cardiovascular treatments

-There are certain steps you can take now to
+There are a number of steps you can take now that may lower

-lower

 your risk of Alzheimer’s disease.
-Consult your doctor before making any
+Consult your doctor before making any major

-diet may decrease your risk of developing AD.
-This diet includes little
+decrease your risk of developing AD.
+This diet includes little red meat and

 - whole grains